 Updated April 1, 2023: As I mentioned below, I used to get my poems published in print and online venues.
 I haven’t sent anything out for a long time, just writing poems for myself.
 I am a member of the League Of Canadian Poets but have been mainly reading and learning this past year, not submitting material.
 I’ve only recently started actively looking for poetry anthologies seeking new voices, especially interested in those geared toward young readers and traditionally published.
 Feel free to contact me if you know of opportunities!
 To save us both time, I’d appreciate as much info about the project as possible.
 Thanks!

 I used to hate most poetry.
 I found it pretentious, didn’t understand the fuss.
 I was also turned off when we studied poetry in English class.
 After spending what seemed like WEEKS dissecting a one-sentence poem about red wheelbarrows, just the word “poetry” made me want to run screaming out of the room.
 Then my librarian friend, Rand Bellavia, showed me some poems that I actually quite liked and even moved me.
 I started seeking out poetry.
 And after a while, I could even enjoy poems like the one about a red wheelbarrow (see the end of this page for some of my favourites).
-I try to read at least one poem a day, either from Poets.org, from one of Garrison Keillor’s GOOD POEMS collections or The Writer’s Almanac.
+I try to read at least one poem a day, either from Poets.org, the League Of Canadian Poets, from one of Garrison Keillor’s GOOD POEMS collections or The Writer’s Almanac.

 I also started writing poems.
 I try to write a poem every day for my private journal; most of these will remain private, written just for me.